 Development levies paid by the developer

 When people develop land for any use, they often contribute to or cause the need for new or upgraded infrastructure.
 Infrastructure contributions are payments or works-in-kind towards the provision of infrastructure made by the developer on the basis of a set criteria.
 Generally they pay for council infrastructure such as a community facility, local road or the upgrade of a park.
-You can find out more here.
+For more information, refer to Infrastructure contributions.

 For more information on how GAIC funds are being used to provide state infrastructure, refer to Growth Areas Infrastructure Contribution Fund (GAIC).

-More general information on GAIC is available here, or from the State Revenue Office and the Department of Environment, Land, Water and Planning.
+For more general information on GAIC, refer to Growth Areas Infrastructure Contribution, or from the State Revenue Office and the Department of Environment, Land, Water and Planning.